aaron-grau/curic/react/projects/todo_redux/README.md

 + Create a file `middleware/todo_middleware.js`
 + Import the relevant constants from your `todo_actions` file
-+ Refer to the [Middleware]:'../../readings/middleware.md' reading and set up the basic structure of a redux middleware function
++ Refer to the [Middleware][middleware_reading] reading and set up the basic structure of a redux middleware function
 + Implement a `switch` statement on `action.type` with a `default` that simply calls `next` with the `action` given to it
 + Now let's add a `case` for `REQUEST_BENCHES` that `console.log`s "here is where todos would be fetched"
 + Export your `TodoMiddleware`